|Check for Build Cancellations.|

 - Loading and unloading materials

 Whatever job you're assigned, make sure you're comfortable with it.
 If you are unable to complete a task, or feel uneasy (not everyone wants to be on the roof), tell your crew leader.
 You'll either be given another project or asked to break for a bit while crew leaders prepare for the next phase.

 Do I need construction experience to help build?

 No!
 It's great if you have construction skills but certainly not necessary.
 Your crew leader for the day will ensure that you receive training for the task at hand.
 Before you know it, you'll have picked up handy new skills you can use next time you volunteer.

-For those who do have expertise in some aspect of construction, let us know.
+For those who do have expertise in some aspect of construction and would like to put your skills to optimal use, please contact Turner at firstname.lastname@example.org.
 Though we can't guarantee that we'll have work in that area on the day you'd like to volunteer, we'll certainly do everything we can to put your skills to good use.

 What should I wear?

 If you're volunteering on a construction site or at Habitat for Humanity of Omaha ReStore, wear clothes you don't mind getting dirty, torn, or even ruined.
 Closed-toe shoes are a must, so put on your sneakers or work boots.
 Dress weather-appropriate.
 If the weather is cold, be sure to dress in layers and bring a hat and gloves.
 Too much clothing is better than not enough.

 If you're volunteering at our office, staff members wear business casual.
 We just ask that you refrain from wearing overly revealing or offensive clothing.

 Lunch, a snack, and a bottle of water to get you through the day.